zixtang/zixtang.github.io/_posts/2023-03-16-Paris-Airbnb-predictions.md

 In this project, our focus was on analyzing Airbnb accommodations in Paris, which comprises **37,907 listings and 972,309 reviews**.
 Our analysis uncovered some fascinating insights, which we are delighted to share with you.

-This page is for visualization.
-For machine learning models and predictions, please visit [Paris Airbnb predictions](https://zixtang.github.io/visualization/Paris-Airbnb-predictions/)
+This page is for machine learning models and predictions.
+For visualization, please visit [Paris Airbnb visualization](https://zixtang.github.io/visualization/Paris-Airbnb-visualization/)

 ```